-Study of the composers and musical developments in Europe and America in the 20th century, together with the influences of music from other world cultures.
+Study of the composers and musical developments in Europe and America in the 20th and 21st centuries, together with the influences of music from other world cultures.
 Prerequisite: Theory of Music II (MU-209) or consent of instructor.

 MUA Prefix